Executions during the Irish Civil War: Background

 Another factor contributing to the executions policy was the escalating level of violence.
-In the first two months of the Civil War (July–August 1922), Free State forces had successfully taken all the territory held by Republicans and the war seemed all but over.
-After the Anti-Treaty side moved to guerrilla tactics in August–September, National Army casualties mounted and they even lost control over some of the territory taken in the Irish Free State offensive.
-The town of Kenmare, for example, was re-taken by Anti-Treaty fighters on 9 September and held by them until early December.
+In the first two months of the Civil War (July–August 1922), pro-treaty forces had successfully taken all the territory held by Republicans and the war seemed all but over.
+After the Anti-Treaty side moved to guerrilla tactics in August–September, the pro-treaty National Army casualties mounted and they even lost control over some of the territory taken in the Irish Free State offensive.
+The town of Kenmare, for example, was re-taken by Anti-Treaty fighters on 9 September and held by them until 6 December.